Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 - The narration is in conflict with the character of the Prophet.

 - The narration is about an event that may have been witnessed by many but reported by only one.
-For instance, Asma bint Amees reports that once the sun returned from its course of setting in the West for Caliph Ali or that the dawn delayed its appearance because Bilal did not give azan (call to prayer).
+For instance, Asma bint Amees reports that once the sun returned from the course of setting in the West for Caliph Ali or that the dawn delayed its appearance because Bilal did not give azan (call to prayer).

 - The narration that uses offensive or grammatically wrong language with meaningless statements.